dddrrreee/cs140e-24win/notes/makefiles/README.md

 More concrete mistakes:

+  - Mispell `make` variables.
+You won't get an error, instead the mispelled variable will just be empty.

-  - Mispell `make` variables.  this is especially a problem when the variable is used as a compilation rule's dependency since it will be empty, and thus doesn't give a dependency.
-The first `make` will work correctly (since it builds from scratch) as will a `make` after `make clean`, but later ones can use stale .o's after modifications.
+    This is especially a problem when the variable is used as a compilation rule's dependency since it will be empty, and thus doesn't give a dependency.
+The first `make` will work correctly (since it builds from scratch) as will a `make` after `make clean`, but later ones can use stale .o's.

     Solution: be careful (sorry; `make` sucks for this).
 You can somewhat guard against this with how you write rules (below).